 In Lavenham, dogs are very welcome at the traditional Lavenham Blue Vintage Tea Rooms.
 Here, hot drinks are served in dainty bone china cups while retro music plays on a gramophone.
 Don’t miss a visit to The Hare Inn in Long Melford, either.
 It serves a great selection of upmarket pub classics, as well as tasty stone-baked pizzas every weekday evening.

 The Cyclist in Sudbury is also a great place to enjoy a cake or some classic comfort food.
-For something more substantial, head to the Steampunk-style bar of the Black Boy or The Codfather – one of the best fish and chip shops I have ever come across.
+For something more substantial, head to the Steampunk-style bar of The Lady Elizabeth or The Codfather – one of the best fish and chip shops I have ever come across.
 Dogs are not allowed inside but you can either eat in or take away.
 The portions are huge, but make sure you try one of the homemade pies!

 Beer lovers should also pencil in a visit to the Edwardstone White Horse.
 This rural pub may be a bit remote but its onsite brewery, the Little Earth Project, is a real treat.
 You won’t find any boring IPAs or pale ales here.
 Instead, the brewery specialises in historic, farmhouse and aged sour beers, all of which are organic.
 Try and coincide your visit with the annual “Eddyfest” in August, which is a real blast.
 You can also camp at the site.

 Dog-friendly Bury St Edmunds and the Suffolk Wool Towns: where to stay

 Follow in the footsteps of Charles Dickens and check in to The Angel Hotel in Bury St Edmunds.
 It’s perfectly placed to explore the historic market town and has recently been refurbished.
 For somewhere special, you can’t beat the Swan at Lavenham or the Ickworth Hotel, which is next to a National Trust property.